How to uninstall the DriverScape potentially unwanted application?

 What is the DriverScape unwanted application?

-DriverScape is a piece of untrustworthy software, endorsed as a tool for identifying missing and outdated drivers - and then installing/updating them.
-DriverScape's claims to have a well-organized database, which contains various drivers from official sources.
-The application states to have a variety of printer, scanner, video, audio, motherboard, monitor, Bluetooth, mobile device, keyboard, mouse, and other drivers.
-However, DriverScape is distributed using dubious techniques; due to this - it is classified as a PUA (Potentially Unwanted Application).
-Apps within this classification are likely to be nonoperational and may have unmentioned abilities.
+DriverScape is untrusted software, endorsed as a tool for identifying missing and outdated drivers, and then installing/updating them.
+DriverScape's website claims to have a well-organized database, which contains various drivers from official sources.
+The application also claims to have various printer, scanner, video, audio, motherboard, monitor, Bluetooth, mobile device, keyboard, mouse, and other drivers.

 Name | DriverScape potentially unwanted application |